 Other environmental impacts

-How are MWCAC Meetings Organized?
+How are MWMAC Meetings Organized?

-A regular meeting begins with a roll call and the approval of the minutes, followed by an opportunity for members of the public to address the MWCAC on matters not otherwise on the agenda.
+A regular meeting begins with a roll call and the approval of the minutes, followed by an opportunity for members of the public to address the MWMAC on matters not otherwise on the agenda.

 Typically a series of proposed projects and applications are then reviewed.
-Finally, the MWCAC considers administrative issues, and reports from ad hoc committees.
+Finally, the MWMAC considers administrative issues, and reports from ad hoc committees.

 What Procedures Are Followed for the Project Review?

-Applicants or their representatives make a brief presentation before the MWCAC, followed by a period for MWCAC members to ask questions.
+Applicants or their representatives make a brief presentation before the MWMAC, followed by a period for MWMAC members to ask questions.
 The public is then given an opportunity to ask questions and/or comment on the project.

-The Chair will then close the public comment portion of the review, and MWCAC members will then discuss the project and pass a resolution, if warranted.
-Please note that once the public comment portion of the review is closed, any additional comments or answers to materials from the MWCAC members should be addressed through the Chair.
+The Chair will then close the public comment portion of the review, and MWMAC members will then discuss the project and make a recommendation or pass a resolution, if warranted.
+Please note that once the public comment portion of the review is closed, any additional comments or answers to materials from the MWMAC members should be addressed through the Chair.

 How Should I Plan my Presentation?

 The best presentations begin with a complete application package.
-MWCAC members often receive abbreviated project applications from the County, and if there is additional information that you would like them to have, please work with the Council Secretary to get the materials to the MWCAC members in advance of the meeting.
+MWMAC members often receive abbreviated project applications from the County, and if there is additional information that you would like them to have, please work with the Council Secretary to get the materials to the MWMAC members in advance of the meeting.

 A concise presentation is often better than a comprehensive one.
-Assume that the MWCAC members have reviewed the package of information that describes your project, so your description of the application can be brief.
+Assume that the MWMAC members have reviewed the package of information that describes your project, so your description of the application can be brief.
 It is helpful to describe exactly what approval you are seeking (i.e. a zoning change or a use permit) and what level of project planning you have completed (is this is conceptual review, or are there well-developed plans?).

 Focus on the impacts that your project will have and how you intend to mitigate them.
 What concerns are neighbors of the project likely to have?
 Have you notified them of your plans, or held a meeting with them yet?

-MWCAC members will focus on their concerns during the question and answer period, so it is not necessary to try and anticipate and answer every concern in your presentation.
+MWMAC members will focus on their concerns during the question and answer period, so it is not necessary to try and anticipate and answer every concern in your presentation.
 If you would like guidance regarding preparation for your appearance, don’t hesitate to contact the Chair in advance of the meeting.

 How Should I Handle Questions and Comments from the Audience?